DrSimonMahler/DrSimonMahler.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Simon Mahler, Assistant Professor in the <a href="https://www.stevens.edu/profile/smahler" target="_blank">Department of Biomedical Engineering</a>, at the Stevens Institute of Technology (New Jersey, USA).
+<font size="4"> I am Simon Mahler, Assistant Professor in the <a href="https://www.stevens.edu/profile/smahler" target="_blank">Department of Biomedical Engineering</a>, at the Stevens Institute of Technology (New Jersey, USA).
 I did my postdoctoral research at the California Institute of Technology (Caltech, 2021-2025),  in the <a href="https://biophot.caltech.edu/" target="_blank">Biophotonics Lab</a> of Professor Changhuei Yang.
 I did my PhD studies (2017-2021) at the Weizmann Institute of Science, in the <a href="https://www.weizmann.ac.il/complex/NirDavidson/research-activities/coupled-lasers" target="_blank">Coupled Lasers Lab</a> of Professors Nir Davidson and Asher A. Friesem.
 I did my Master (2015-2017) in <a href="https://physics-complex-systems.fr/en/" target="_blank">Physics of Complex System </a> from the Univeristy Paris-Sud (Paris-Saclay).
-I was born and grew-up in Marseille, France, my home.
+I was born and grew-up in Marseille, France, my home. </font>

-My Speckle Imaging Lab at Stevens concentrates on the intersection of bio-imaging and optics, with focus on how light interacts with biological samples (biophotonics).
+<font size="4"> My Speckle Imaging Lab at Stevens concentrates on the intersection of bio-imaging and optics, with focus on how light interacts with biological samples (biophotonics).
 Our goal is to develop innovative (non-invasive) imaging techniques to visualize dynamic biological processes, such as blood dynamics with applications ranging from neurological diseases to embryonic development.
-For that, we are using laser speckle imaging, a method that analyze temporal and spatial fluctuations in laser speckle patterns.
+For that, we are using laser speckle imaging, a method that analyze temporal and spatial fluctuations in laser speckle patterns. </font>

-If you are interested in further details of any of my work or just want to connect, feel free to contact me!
+<font size="4"> If you are interested in further details of any of my work or just want to connect, feel free to contact me!</font>

 News
 ======